Sarah-Bue/knit-space/README.md

 ### Content Management

-Users are able to create new posts after logging in.
-A blank form is rendered where users can input all relevant information.
+After logging in, users can create new posts.
+A blank form is rendered where they can input all relevant information.
 Optional fields are marked as such with a muted text comment.
 <br>
-Posts can be updated any time.
+Posts can be updated at any time.
 Users can change any information associated with the post, as long as the title remains unique.
-When updating a post, the form loads with the original content in prepopulated fields.
+The form loads with the original content in prepopulated fields when updating a post.

 <details>
 <summary> Post Management Images </summary>